 Singaporeans love their air conditioning and sometimes the malls, offices and the metro are quite cold, so cold in fact that you can see people wearing scarves and jackets indoors.

 Hence the best way to dress for a day out is to always have a small scarf and cardigan with you when you go to malls, restaurants and generally anywhere indoors.
-These items of clothing are light and thin so can easily be kept in your handbag.
-Similarly, the cinema is cold too so plan to cover up in there as well.
+These clothing items are lightweight and thin, making them easy to carry in your handbag.
+Additionally, it’s advisable to cover up in the cinema, as it tends to be cold inside.

-If you are, however, spending the day at the park… wear as few clothes as possible and ensure that your clothing is made of; cotton, linen or silk.
-It’s warm and humid, so it’s good to be prepared.
+If you are, however, spending the day at the park… wear as few clothes as possible and ensure that your clothing is: cotton, linen or silk.
+It’s warm and humid, so it’d better to prepare.
 The weather in Singapore sometimes changes very quickly, just now it is sunny, a moment later it may go down in heavy rain, so the umbrella is a must-have item to go out.

 Dress code for important ceremonies

 This is the same all over the world, in important ceremonial occasions, such as wedding registration, the company’s annual meeting, etc., without exception, men need to wear a suit and tie, wear ironed and flat shirt, women wear formal professional dress.
-After the ceremony is more painful time, on the way home, you need to take off your jacket, or you back to sweat, so it is better for men to bring a shoulder bag better.
+After the ceremony, the journey back home can be uncomfortable.
+It’s common to feel the need to take off your jacket due to the warmth, and carrying a shoulder bag is a practical choice for men in such situations.

 Dressing for evening events in Singapore